Eilon01/PodObserver/README.md

 Pod Observer is a Slack bot designed to monitor and gather detailed information about running pods within a cluster.
 It offers real-time tracking of pod status, uptime, version, and logs, providing visibility into pod lifecycle events and health.

+Pod Observer contains two services:
+- Pod Observer: Handles communication with Slack and validates incoming requests.
+- K8s Questioner: Fetches data from the Kubernetes API and passes it to Pod Observer.

 ## Features
 - List all running pods in the cluster with their current status.
 - Track pod uptime and version information.